Point-of-Care Ultrasound (POCUS) Certificate

 Upload the community service log and reflection essay to your Navigator Portfolio, or submit directly to Michelle Sergent, who coordinates the certificate program.

-The deadline for the Spring submission is May 17th.
+The deadline for the Fall submission is Friday, October 25th.

 The School of Medicine also offers a Certificate of Recognition for Mentoring to students who engage in significant unpaid mentoring activities.
 This certificate is administered by the Office of Student Affairs.
 For more information, please see the Office of Student Affairs website: Peer-Mentoring | School of Medicine Office of Student Affairs | University of Pittsburgh